AustralianCancerDataNetwork/auscatverse/simulation/FEDERATED_ANALYSIS.md

     - analysis-data:/mnt
     restart: "on-failure"
 ```

+Note:
+- DATAFILE_CSV: is the path to the `metrics.csv` file in the container, after being mapped from the docker volume
+- FEATURES_LIST: comma-spearated list of features from the DATAFILE_CSV that we wish to aggregate in the federated analysis.
+    Please note that this must be identical across all clients, with preserved ordering
+- SERVER_HOSTNAME: IP address of the machine hosting the fedearted learning server
+- SERVER_PORT: the port on which the federated learning server us running on, on the server host machine
+- For volumes: map the `analysis-data` volume to a path in the container, under which the DATAFILE_CSV will sit

 4. Deploy the new (or update the existing) stack.
 Observe the logs of the container to see the outcome of the federated learning task.